extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 (e.g. Emacs, Atom, ST, Vim) then that's fine as well---these boxes will explain how your setup process will be different.

+{:.note-box}

+With everything on this page, if you run in to problems make sure you check the [Troubleshooting](#troubleshooting) section at the end.

 ## Setup

 Here's the stuff you only need to do once.